FrogTravel/PMLDL/README.md

 storypoints on vertical x days on horizontal axis
 Blue - ideal burndown, Green - our result

-Below are reports that we made for our course assignments.
-They might be different from the real tasks in trello in some way

 ## Sprint 2 & 3
 ### Burndown charts
 #### Sprint 2